panurge-ws/ng-imago/README.md

      imago-resize="{scale:'cover', center:true}">
  </ng-imago>
 ```
-If you are wondering why?
+Are you wondering why?
 "Can't we use simply the CSS?"
 Yes, you can, but you can't control sequential loading...